 The Claremont Colleges Library (CCL)

 The CCL partners with The Claremont Colleges in learning, teaching and research.
 Library resources are available to all members of The Claremont Colleges’ academic community.
 Librarians and staff provide assistance with locating information in all formats including print and electronic sources.
 The CCL also offers research assistance via in-person consultation, email and instant messaging.
 One of the major activities of the libraries is teaching students how to find, evaluate and effectively use information.
 Research instruction for classes and other groups, as well as individual appointments for instruction and research assistance, may be scheduled with any of the librarians.
 Classes in Honnold/Mudd Library are held in the Keck Learning Room or Keck 2, the libraries’ hands-on classrooms.
-The Collaborative Commons provides space for group study and projects.

 The joint library resources of The Claremont Colleges include 1.3 million volumes.
 The Libraries also have extensive holdings of journals, magazines and newspapers: they provide online electronic access to more than 50,000 titles and receive many current magazines and newspapers.
 The libraries’ large collection of electronic resources provides ready access to a wide variety of bibliographic, full-text and multimedia information.
 Through the CCL’s Search, it is possible to access the Library’s books, journals and hundreds of databases including full text.
 Database subscriptions include services such as Lexis-Nexis Academic and ISI Web of Knowledge.
 Full-text resources include electronic books and journals, as well as specialized resources such as the ACM Digital Library, Congressional Quarterly Library and Grove’s Dictionary of Art Online.
 The Claremont Colleges Digital Library (CCDL) provides access to a growing number of digital collections from The Claremont Colleges, as well as from the libraries’ Special Collections.
 Digital collections such as Early English Books Online and North American Women’s Letters & Diaries make available thousands of additional primary source materials.
 Most of these resources are accessible via the Internet to students, faculty and staff of The Claremont Colleges in their dorms, labs, offices and homes, as well as in the Library.